High-dimensional Bayesian filtering through deep density approximation: Deep density methods

 In this section we outline the methods under consideration, namely the deep splitting filter and the deep BSDE filter.
-In addition to these previously studied approaches, we also propose adaptations based on the logarithmic formulation \eqref{eq: log FP-prediction}--\eqref{eq: log FP-update}.
+In addition to these previously studied approaches, we also propose adaptations based on the logarithmic formulation \eqref{eq: log FP-prediction}--\eqref{eq: log FP-update}, which yield positivity-preserving schemes for the density approximation.
 Despite their different appearances, the derivations of these methods follow a very similar structure, and it is convenient to introduce a common probabilistic framework from which they can be developed.
 To this end, we define an auxiliary process $X \colon [0,T]\times \Omega \to \mathbb{R}^d$, that for all $t\in[0,T]$, $\mathbb{P}$-a.s., satisfies

-The particular choice of initial distribution \(q_0\) is not essential for the derivation, but a natural choice is to set \(q_0=\pi_0\), which ensures that \(X \overset{\mathrm{(d)}}{=} S\).
+The particular choice of initial distribution \(q_0\) is not essential for the derivation, but a natural choice is to set \(q_0=\pi_0\), which ensures that $X$ equals $S$ in distribution.
 In some examples, however, we will find it advantageous to select \(q_0\) differently, for instance to increase the variance in the trajectories of $X$.
+Both methods are obtained by applying Itô’s formula to $p_k(t_k-t,X_t)$, which yields two closely related but distinct Feynman--Kac representations (corresponding to the two approximation strategies).